bonsai-rx/docs/README.md

 > [!NOTE]
 > Occasionally, we run into weird bugs with the local preview.
 Check if the error persists by [publishing your fork online](#publishing-to-github-pages)

-4. When you are ready to have your contribution reviewed, commit your edits to the approriate branch of your fork and create a pull request to merge that branch with the "main" branch of the original repo.
+4. When you are ready to have your contribution reviewed, commit your edits to the approriate branch of your fork and create a pull request to merge that branch with the `main` branch of the original repo.
 5. Community members will be assigned to review the PR and @glopesdev will conduct the final review and quality control check.
-If the contribution passes this final step, the PR to merge with "main" will be approved and the contribution will be published.
+If the contribution passes this final step, the PR to merge with `main` will be approved and the contribution will be published.

 ## Setting up new documentation